Is Rising Housing Inventory in Dallas Good for First-Time Buyers in 2026?

 -

-Buyers have more choices
+Buyers have more homes to choose from

 -